 Fit AP obtains IP address and option 43 attribute by DHCP server to send unicast discovery request for wireless controller.
 DHCP server configures option 60 matched with the option 60 of fit ap to return option 43 attribute to FTP AP.
-Configuration procedure: # Configure DHCP server router(config)#ip dhcp pool a router (dhcp-a-config)#option 60 ascii AP1000 router (dhcp-a-config)#option 43 ascii 192.168.10.5,192.168.10.6
+The wireless controller addresses of DHCP option 43 are 192.168.10.5 and 192.168.10.6.